 Jillian Lloyd, Parish Admin

 Jillian Lloyd joined the St. John's staff in July 2018.
 She acts as newsletter editor, weekly bulletin creator, and all-around office guru.
-She holds office hours on Tuesday's.
+She holds office hours on Tuesday and Thursday.
 During the summer months, you'll be sure to see (and hear) her girls making use of the grounds around the church on their scooters or enjoying a picnic in one of the gardens.

 Outside of work, you can find Jill reading a book while her girls swim in the pool, leading a Girl Scout meeting or watching a movie with her husband!
 She loves spending time at home with her family.
 Since moving to the HF-L community in 2009, Jill has grown to love the small-town feel of the area and the school district.